trm-astro/cpp-subs/README.rst

 instructions in INSTALL.
-Since these are generic to the autotools, they are a bit forbidding, so below is some more trouble-shooting advice which you might want to refer back to as you install others of my packages, although generally once you have 'subs' installed, you will probably find the others relatively straightforward.
+Since these are generic to the autotools, they are a bit forbidding, so below is some more trouble-shooting advice which you might want to refer back to as you install others of my packages, although generally once you have |subs| installed, you will probably find the others relatively straightforward.

 Brief explanation of 'configure'